 Origin of the Eagle Masters and Hunting

-The Kyrgyz, Kazakh, and Mongol traditions date back 900 years to the time of the Mongol invasion in the area.
-The Art of hunting with Golden Eagles, one of nature’s most formidable birds of prey.
+The Kyrgyz, Kazakh, and Mongol traditions date back 900 years to the time of the Mongol Empire.
+Like traditional practices elsewhere in the world, the art of hunting with eagles is on the verge of extinction.
+But Mongolian Falconry is alive and well kept in Kazakh culture here in Mongolia.

 Facts about Golden Eagle Training